cs31415/cs31415.github.io/writings/india-2025-diary.md

 #### July 17, 2025

 Wake up just before 9 after good night's rest.
 Aunty is already up but Shonu is sleeping.
 Amma makes chai with homemade chai masala which wakes us up.
 She has made butte ka khis and puran poli for breakfast.
 Ratlami sev is sprinkled on the upma.
+Tasty fare.

 Shonu wakes up a little later.